dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Statistical aspects
 ___________________

-The TC-Gen tool populates a contingency table with hits, misses, and false alarms.
+The TC-Gen tool populates a contingency tables with hits, misses, and false alarms.
 As with other extreme events (where the event occurs much less frequently than the non-event), the correct negative category is not computed the non-events would dominate the contingency table.
 Therefore, only statistics that do not include correct negatives should be considered for this tool.
 The following CTS statistics are relevant: Base rate (BASER), Mean forecast (FMEAN), Frequency Bias (FBIAS), Probability of Detection (PODY), False Alarm Ratio (FAR), Critical Success Index (CSI), Gilbert Skill Score (GSS), Extreme Dependency Score (EDS), Symmetric Extreme Dependency Score (SEDS), Bias Adjusted Gilbert Skill Score (BAGSS).

 Other considerations for interpreting the output of the TC-Gen tool involve the size of the contingency table output.
 The size of the contingency table will change depending on the number of matches.
 Additionally, the number of misses is based on the forecast duration and interval (specified in the configuration file).
 This change is due to the number of model opportunities to forecast the event, which is determined by the specified duration/interval.